 We also believe that multi-generational organizing gives us more power to project our vision into the future: we need to build sustainable and lasting connections, and continue to develop a wealth of knowledge that will help us resist and heal.
 Building community is an intergenerational process, so adult organizers in H.O.L.L.A! facilitate and sustain youth leadership development by co-creating an intentional organizational atmosphere that is youth led, but holds space for wisdom that travels through time.

 H.O.L.L.A! fights for gender justice and gender equity in all aspects of our work.
 We know the real and material consequences that sexism and heteropatriarchy have in our lives and on our blocks.
 We see it in the unequal access young women of color have to reproductive health care.
 We know it from the multiple jobs our mothers in our community hold.
-We know Black and brown women are more likely to end up in poverty than any other group.
-We feel it as police harass our transgender neighbors, family members, and friends.
+We know Black, Brown and Indigenous women are more likely to end up in poverty than any other group.
+Gender inequity is felt when police harass our transgender neighbors, family members, and friends.
 We know that gender inequality affects all of us – LGBTQ individuals, cis-men, cis-women, and the vast spectrum of gender identities.
-We believe that our own liberation is tied to eradicating sexism and heteropatriachy and the way it interlocks with other systems of oppression.
+We believe that our own liberation is tied to eradicating sexism, heteropatriarchy and the way gender oppression interlocks with other systems of oppression.
 This means that in our work we demand that gender be part of the analysis.
 We demand that the expertise of all women – stemming from generations of struggle and survival – be recognized as part of the solution.

 Environmental and Development Justice

-We know that the systems that commit violence against oppressed peoples from their socio-economic-political power are the same systems that rob us of resources, earth, food, and self-determined paths to development.
+We know the structures white supremacy and capitalsim that commit violence against oppressed peoples are the same systems that rob us of resources, earth, food, and self-determined paths to development.
 We want to work towards transformative ways of relating to our natural resources, and see the climate crisis as intrinsically tied to racism and capitalism.
 Resource extraction is the foundational violence of the systemic oppression that we struggle against today, from the closure of the commons and the genocide of indigenous peoples, to the Scramble for Africa.

 We therefore recognize that climate, environment, and “development” has everything to do with imperialism and colonialism.
 Injustice is not bound by national borders.
-These systems work in tandem to oppress people of color by taking resources from poor and non-European communities to fuel power and privilege.
+These systems work in tandem to oppress people of color by taking resources from poor and non-European communities to fuel power and privilege for white and upper class communities.
 We understand domestic struggles as echoes of the global need for developmental justice, or a redirection of power towards justice for the poor, women, and people of color.
 H.O.L.L.A! believes in the self-determination of historically oppressed peoples, and this demands an intersectional strategy that grapples with the international scope of resource extraction and abuse.

 We believe healing is a necessary political foundation for youth community organizing.
 It is critical for maintaining mass movements and disrupting dominant systems of oppression.
 Borrowing from Shawn Ginwright’s work on youth development with historically marginalized and underserved youth of color, we re-affirm the importance of radical healing.